rakalto/Cardano-NFT-Auto-Mint/README.md

 *Disclaimer: This software is provided as-is with no warranty.
 I take no responsibility for lost funds while using this system.*

-*I HIGHLY recommend you point your "profit address" to a hardware wallet e.g. Ledger.*
+*I HIGHLY recommend you point your "profit address" to a local wallet rather than another payment address storing funds on the node or an exchange, ideally on a hardware wallet e.g. Ledger.*

 Forked from *ejane24*'s original project so I can mess about with it for my own needs.
 Feel free to use it.
 Any significant changes will be documented here if (or when) they happen.

 The *setup.sh* file is an addition created for this fork that automates setup of a Cardano node by installing 1.27.0 and generating the necessary keys and a payment address in neatly organised directories.
 Consider it under development - I cannot currently promise it will work, but I will test it on Ubuntu 20.04.2 LTS shortly.

+In addition I will add smart contract functionality to the main script once the Alonzo update comes to the mainnet.
+This will enable you to do cool stuff like collect a percentage royalty whenever your NFT is resold.

 ## What is this software?